 Warden: Composable Authorization Engine

-Warden is a Go library that unifies RBAC, ABAC, and ReBAC authorization behind a single Check API.
+Warden is a Go library that unifies RBAC, ABAC, ReBAC, and PBAC authorization behind a single Check API.

 Warden is a composable permissions and authorization engine for Go.
 It answers the fundamental question: "Is this subject allowed to perform this action on this resource?"

-Warden combines three authorization models into a unified engine:
+Warden combines four authorization models into a unified engine:

 - RBAC — Role-Based Access Control with hierarchical roles, permissions, and assignments